burgesschentz/survivalists/README.md

 3. animals can move by 1 each turn

 4. at the end of the turn. god examines each cell.
-If there are more than 1 animal, the one with more food wins. god generate an image here
+If there are more than 1 animal, the one with more food wins. god generate an image here the strategy of reproducing is flexible.
+Users can me more offspring, or less. some more gressive than others.

 5. animals can reproduce, reproductions rules undecided.